Vučkovec

+History

 In the mid-1930s, Josip Kraljić, a businessman from the 15-kilometer-distant town of Čakovec, developed the resort at the location by building the first swimming pool.
-At the same time he established a bottle filling section for bottled drinking mineral water called „Vučkovec – mineral spring of Medjimurje“, that functioned until the Second World War.
+At the same time he established a bottle filling section for bottled drinking mineral water called "Vučkovec – mineral spring of Medjimurje", that functioned until the Second World War.
 After the War the facility was nationalized and suffered stagnation.

 New development occurred in 1996, after the Croatian War of Independence, as the whole area was included into a new-formed Sveti Martin na Muri municipality.
-Vučkovec was bought by the firm „Modeks“ Inc. from the neighbouring town of Mursko Središće and named „Toplice Vučkovec“ (English: Vuchkovets Spa).
-A new swimming pool was built, as well as dressing room, restaurant and other supporting facilities.
+Vučkovec was bought by the firm "Modeks" Inc. from the neighboring town of Mursko Središće and named "Toplice Vučkovec" (English: Vuchkovets Spa).
+A new swimming pool was bui, dressing room, restaurant, and other supporting facilities were built.

-In 2003 a new company, „Toplice Sveti Martin“ Ltd., took over the location with all existing equipment and pushed strongly for the further development, investing in a new open-air and an indoor swimming pool, saunas, sunbeds, golf playgrounds and a new four-star hotel.
-So an attractive health, spa and sport resort, well known in the region, has been developed lately.
+In 2003 a new company, Toplice Sveti Martin Ltd., took over the location with all existing equipment and did further development, investing in a new open-air and an indoor swimming pool, saunas, sunbeds, golf playgrounds and a new four-star hotel.

 Besides the mineral spring, the name Vučkovec has been used for the neighbouring gas exploitation field, as well as for the water retention dam on the rambling Gradiščak brook, built for flood protection.